RatseerOfRattesse/COAWiki/docs/Characters/Mainline Characters/Biaphon Hastor.md

 ## Character
 ### Personality

 Unexpected and jovial, always laughing and joking.
 Gets concerned very easily and often anxious but knows how to hide it.
+Smart and empathetic, but sometimes irrationally quick to trust.
+A large lack of cynicism.

 ### Internal Conflict